albyp/dip_it/README.md

 - Creating a website based off a given wireframe PDF
 - Experimenting with styling multiple classes, flex, grids, primary/secondary buttons
 ![screenshot of website](assets/class_5_screen.PNG)

+### Class 6 (7th May 2024)
+- Online assessment 'Originate and Develop Concepts' (no coding required)

+### Class 7 (9th May 2024)
+- Introduction to Flexbox
+- Revisiting Class-5 wireframing using flex components

+### Class 8 (14th May 2024)
+- Continue Class-7 wireframing using flex, introducing fonts, font-icons and creating a personal touch